 Tenant Responsibilities in Hawaii

-Apart from paying rent promptly and on time, Hawaii tenants must:
+Aside from paying rent on time, Hawaii tenants must:

 Evictions in Hawaii

-Evictions in Hawaii require filing an order to the court.
-Hawaii landlords are empowered to evict tenants for the following reasons:
+Evictions in Hawaii require filing an order with the court.
+Hawaii landlords are permitted to evict tenants for the following reasons:

-- Nonpayment of Rent – If a tenant fails to pay rent, then the landlord may issue a written 15-Day Notice to Pay.
-If the tenant still does not pay, then the landlord may begin formal eviction proceedings.
+- Nonpayment of Rent: If a tenant fails to pay rent, then the landlord may issue a written 15-Day Notice to Pay.
+If the tenant still does not pay, then the landlord may begin eviction proceedings.

-- Lease Violation – If a lease violation occurs, then the landlord can issue a 10-Day Notice to Cure or Vacate.
+- Lease Violation: If a lease violation occurs, then the landlord can issue a 10-Day Notice to Cure or Vacate.
 If the terms of the notice are not met within the timeframe, then the landlord may file for eviction.
-Note, landlords may give a Notice to Quit for property damage or material health and safety violations.
+Landlords may give a Notice to Quit for property damage or material health and safety violations.

-- No Lease/End of Lease – Month-to-month at-will tenants are entitled to receive a 45-Day Notice to Quit before being evicted and week-to-week at-will tenants are entitled to receive a 10-Day Notice to Quit before being evicted.
+- No Lease/End of Lease: Month-to-month tenants are entitled to receive a 45-Day Notice to Quit before being evicted and week-to-week tenants are entitled to receive a 10-Day Notice to Quit before being evicted.

 It is illegal for landlords to evict tenants in retaliation or for discriminatory reasons.
-Hawaii tenants can also not be evicted for using medical marijuana, provided they have a license and the unit is not smoke-free.
+Hawaii tenants cannot be evicted for using medical marijuana, provided they have a license and the unit is not smoke-free.

 Security Deposits in Hawaii

-- Time Limit for Returns – 14 days.
+- Time Limit for Return: 14 days after the lease term ends

 Lease Termination in Hawaii